 As businesses and employees awaken to the deep bonds of life that connect them to each other, they awaken also the deep bonds that connect all life.
 The environment and the world-our tiny precious planet-become important not as resources, but as the home that we as immortal souls have chosen for our learning and that now terribly needs care and healing.
 As the human species awakens to itself as a collection of immortal souls learning together, care for the environment and the earth will become a matter of the heart, the natural response of souls moving toward their full potential.
 Businesses will strive to heal the earth, rather than to exploit it, because business will no longer reflect the pursuit of external power, but the authentic power of each of the individuals within the business community, now expanded to include all souls that the business touches through its activities, products, and services.

-May these words provide an opportunity for us to reflect a bit more carefully on life, all creatures, and the created world in which we live.
+In light of all the discussion about "Climate Change" and in light of Pope Francis' Encyclical, Laudato Sí, On Care For Our Common Home, may these words provide an opportunity for us to reflect a bit more carefully on life, all creatures, and the created world in which we live.

 May we always engage ourselves in being sensitive and careful stewards.
 All is pure gift.
 It is not ours.
-We are given the privilege of enjoying this world only for awhile!
+We are given the privilege of enjoying this world only for a while!